aclu-national/nuxt2-starter-template/README.md

 Make sure to have a node version between `node 8.0-10` and `npm 5.0+` installed

 Note: If you have a node version greater than ten, use nvm (https://github.com/nvm-sh/nvm) to install a lesser version of node (>nvm install 10).
+Then install node-gyp with the older version.
 Otherwise you will run into errors when installing the dependencies.

 ## Installation